anoro/CampanaPhishing/README.md

 Open proyect for automatize the phishing campaigns attacks for organizations

-by Guillermo Anoro(anoro)
+by Guillermo Anoro

-## Legal Disclaimer
+## Legal DIsclaimer

 I don´t make responsable of the uses of this tools, this tool is propared for Educational porpouses or to medium-small enterprises can use to make campaigns of phishing to train their employees

 ## Features

-The program is able to send 3 kind of phishing emails, with the next templates that are similar than the next ones:
+The program is able to send 3 kind of phishing emails

 - Banks
-- Atalassian
+- Atalasian
 - OneDrive
 - Zones to rent an office
 - Adobe
 - AWS
 - DocuSign

-- And developing...
+And developing...

-Also the program will be able to recolect information from the users that are phished and make an report with the floowing information:
+Also the program will be able to recolect information from the users that are phishinged
-- Number of users
-- Emails
-- ...

 ## Installation